10 Reasons to Tell Your Kids the Truth about Santa

 YOU DON'T WANT TO LIE TO YOUR KIDS

 Lying is a sin.
-Even to those people who justify it in the name of fun.
-God desires truth in the innermost being.
-(Psalm 51:6) Please repent and come clean.
+Even to those who justify it in the name of fun.
+God desires truth from His followers.
+Please repent and come clean.

-"Chill out dude, it's not that big of a deal!
-So what if my kid believes in Santa, it's just fun.
-It's not like he's going to turn out to be an atheist because of it."
+"Chill out dude, it's not that big a deal!
+So what if my kid believes in Santa, it's just fun.”

 "Don't you know the story of St. Nicholas?"

 Yes, I do.
-However, the modern Santa Claus figure bears almost no resemblance to the 4th century priest St. Nicholas.
+However, the modern Santa Claus figure bears almost no resemblance to the 4th century pastor known as St. Nicholas.
 If you want to teach your kids about St. Nicholas, go ahead and tell them the origin of Santa, but also tell them how people have perverted the story of a very generous and compassionate Christian man.

 Maybe so.
-However, just because something is a tradition, it doesn't mean that it's right.
-See: bloodletting, segregation, and the Protestant Reformation.
+However, just because something is a tradition, doesn't mean that it's right.
+See: bloodletting by leeches, foot binding and racial segregation.